 It has been proved that every “godly” leader has two natures, and ONE of these will speak on one occasion for the Holy Bible, while the other one will attack it and correct it to impress scholars and educators.
 (The Last Grenade, p.
 335)

-Oliver Greene… John Bunyan…and all the converts of Dwight Moody, Billy Sunday, Sam Jones, Bob Jones Sr., Gen. William Booth, J. Frank Norris, DeWitt Talmage, Charles Spurgeon, and 95 percent of the members of the 10 largest Baptist churches in America (1970-1985).
-(The Anti Intellectual Manifesto, p.
+Oliver Greene … John Bunyan … and all the converts of Dwight Moody, Billy Sunday, Sam Jones, Bob Jones Sr., Gen. William Booth, J. Frank Norris, DeWitt Talmage, Charles Spurgeon, and 95 percent of the members of the 10 largest Baptist churches in America (1970-1985).
+You see, Hymers meant Ruckman is the only “scholar” who believes what he believes.
+(The Anti-Intellectual Manifesto, p.
 34)

 Ruckman states that Dean Burgon, Scrivener, Miller, Edward Hills, Larkin, Riley, Torrey and Spurgeon were “real Bible believers.”
 (The Christian’s Handbook of Manuscript Evidence, 1970, p.
-62, Bible Babel, p.
-132) Although he does not use the designation “Bible Believers,” Ruckman portrays other such men as John Knox, D.L.
+62; Bible Babel, p.
+132) Although he does not use the designation “Bible Believers” in this particular case, Ruckman portrays other such men as John Knox, D.L.
 Moody, Billy Sunday, George Whitefield, General William Booth, Sam Jones, Peter Cartwright, Adoniram Judson, M. R. DeHaan, J. Frank Norris, “and forty million converts between 1620 and 2009” as holding to a position of which Ruckman approved.
 (Bible Believers’ Bulletin.
 May 2009, p.
 16) Although we may agree that they are Bible believers, Ruckman often calls other men who believe in the trustworthiness of the KJV but not its infallibility “apostates."
 However, as we documented elsewhere, several of the men that Ruckman calls “real Bible believers” have actually written that the KJV is not inerrant.
-Ruckman is revising history in an attempt to make himself appear as being reasonable and holding to a historic position.
+Ruckman is revising history in an attempt to make himself appear as being reasonable, maintaining views that are mainstream among believers, and holding to a historic position.

 Another argument Ruckman uses is to allege that some leaders who oppose Ruckmanism have changed their position.
-He does this without quoting them directly:
+He does this without any proof whatsoever:

 If the truth were known, John R. Rice, Bob Jones Jr., Bob Jones III, Curtis Hutson, and Shelton Smith at one time believed that King James Bible contained the words of God, and they believed it was “the holy scriptures” given by inspiration of God, until they got an education.
 (Bible Believers’ Bulletin.
 June 2006, p.
 20)